themarshallproject/dhs_immigration_detention/README.md

 Despite our best attempts, there are still a few gaps in the data.
 (Mostly between 1995 and 2000.)
 Nevertheless, the bulk of the data we gathered allow us to reveal overarching trends in the detention system.

-It is important to note that there are some places where we had to do our own calculations, based on formulas that received from the Department of Homeland Security, or that we found in the archives of that department's predecessor: the Immigration and Naturalization Service, or INX.
+It is important to note that there are some places where we had to do our own calculations, based on formulas that received from the Department of Homeland Security, or that we found in the archives of that department's predecessor: the Immigration and Naturalization Service, or INS.

-From  1979 - 1993 we calculated the Average Daily Population (ADP) by dividing the total number of days that all detainees spent in detention in a given fiscal year by the number of days in that fiscal year.
+From  1979 and 1993 we calculated the Average Daily Population (ADP) by dividing the total number of days that all detainees spent in detention in a given fiscal year by the number of days in that fiscal year.
 For leap years, we divide by 366.
 For every other year, we divided by 365.

-From 1994 - 2000 we took the ADP numbers from a Congressional Research Service Report, that cited the DHS and the INS as their sources.
+From 1994 and 2000 we took the ADP numbers from a Congressional Research Service Report, that cited the DHS and the INS as their sources.

 Please contact us if you have any questions.

 # Contributors
 It takes a village to raise a data story.
 This one benefitted from the scrutiny, creativity and talents of: